hackclub/hackclub/workshops/sudoku/README.md

     }
 }
 ```
-We are making sure the input is between 0 and 9.
-This means it is within the board.
+Make sure the input is between 0 and 9.
+Even though sudoku only allows for 1-9 values, we are adding the 0 value as an erase function.
+The user will only see a period so signify an empty space when the code is finished.

-## Finishing Statements
+### Finishing Statements
 <img src="https://media1.giphy.com/media/RKZ25EH1junlFIUjza/200.gif" width="400" alt="Finally Gif">

+Go outside of the while loop we just wrote and look at the main while loop.
+Write this code at the bottom of it.
 ```csharp
 while (true)
 {